Zymplectic/Zymplectic-Project/README.md

 Zymplectic v.0.1.4 (2019.11.11) - codes are now fully compatible with c++

 Zymplectic v.0.1.5 (2019.11.17) - memory fix, added integrators and naming convention changes

+Zymplectic v.0.2.0 (2020.01.07) - new naming conventions and various improvements in performance and interface